 Debt Validation is not properly defined

 The Fair Debt Collection Practices Act does not have a hard and fast rule on what constitutes debt validation.
 At a minimum, proper debt validation should include an account balance along with an explanation of how the amount was derived.
+But most debt collectors respond with an account statement from the original creditor as debt validation and that’s generally considered sufficient.

 What debt collectors believe constitutes debt validation